Welcome to today's edition of the Rush 24-7 podcast.

 When we attempt to enforce ours, their president comes here, calls us discriminators and racists, while our president stands silently by, apparently approving.

-Drive by media today is just ticked off about a whole lot of things.
+Drive-by media today is just ticked off about a whole lot of things.

-They know the truth of these elections yesterday.
+They know the truth of these elections yesterday, make no mistake about it.

 They know that they're in pure spin mode.